 Car insurance discounts in Pennsylvania

-Taking advantage of discounts is often one of the easiest ways to get a cheaper car insurance premium.
+Taking advantage of discounts is often one of the easiest ways to save on your car insurance premium.
 Although every company offers different discounts, some common savings opportunities in Pennsylvania are:

-- Multi-policy discounts: If you have more than one insurance product, bundling them with the same company could save you quite a bit of money.
-Most companies that offer multiple insurance products offer this discount.
+- Other discounts: If you have more than one insurance product, bundling them with the same company could save you quite a bit of money.
+You could also choose to pay your policies in full, which often results in a discount.

 You may be able to review a company’s discounts online, or you can talk to an agent or customer service representative to see if you are taking advantage of all the savings opportunities available to you.